IIIT-Sricity-FSD-2024-2028/5_CareerNest/README.md

 **Planned Features:**
 - Submit job and internship opportunities
 - Define eligibility criteria for opportunities
-- View applications submitted by students
+- View applications submitted by candidates
 - See alumni referral indicators
 - Screen and shortlist candidates
 - Schedule online assessments and interviews